College of Social and Behavioral Sciences2021-2022

 - PROGRAM FEE INFORMATION

 Program fees are established by the Arizona Board of Regents (ABOR).
-A program fee of $500 per year ($250 per semester) in students' Junior and Senior years has been approved for this program.
+A program fee of $250 per semester for all students with a Junior or Senior status has been approved for this program.

 Go to mobile site